-Distributions from the Investor Tax-Exempt Money Market Fund that are reported as "exempt interest dividends" are generally not subject to federal income tax.
-However, you should note that, while the Fund intends to avoid such investments, a portion of the exempt-interest dividends paid by the Investor Tax-Exempt Money Market Fund may be attributable to investments in securities, the interest on which will be a preference item when determining your federal AMT liability.
+Distributions from the Investor Tax-Exempt Money Market, Investor Tax-Exempt California Money Market and Investor Tax-Exempt New York Money Market Funds that are reported as "exempt interest dividends" are generally not subject to federal income tax.
+However, you should note that, while these Funds intend to avoid such investments, a portion of the exempt-interest dividends paid by these Funds may be attributable to investments in securities, the interest on which will be a preference item when determining your federal AMT liability.
 Exempt-interest dividends are also taken into account in determining the taxable portion of social security or railroad retirement benefits.
-Any interest on indebtedness incurred by you to purchase or carry shares in the Investor Tax-Exempt Money Market Fund generally will not be deductible for federal income tax purposes.
+Any interest on indebtedness incurred by you to purchase or carry shares in these Funds generally will not be deductible for federal income tax purposes.